 About This Statistic

-The timeline presents data on e-book sales revenue generated in the United States from 2008 to 2013 as well as a forecast until 2018.
-PwC expects the revenue will grow from 2.31 billion in 2011 to 8.69 billion in 2018.
+The timeline presents data on e-book sales revenue generated in the United States from 2008 to 2013, as well as a forecast until 2018.
+The source expects the revenue will grow from 2.31 billion in 2011 to 8.69 billion in 2018.

 E-book sales in the United States - additional information

 An e-book, also known as an electronic or digital book, is a digitally released version of a book, often consisting of text and images and available on electronic devices, such as specifically designed e-book readers.
 The most well known e-book device is the Amazon Kindle, originally released in 2007.
-E-books can also be used on computers, tablets and even on smartphones, as a recent survey shows.
-Another survey regarding the intention to buy an e-reading device estimated that, in 2013, some fifty percent of the American population already had one.
+E-books can also be used on computers, tablets and even on smartphones, as this survey shows.

-In the United States, the e-books industry has grown tremendously in the past decade, primarily due to a higher supply and demand of e-book devices and applications, but also to lower prices compared to hard copies, as well as ease of travel and storage.
-In fact, Amazon.com, one of the largest providers of books in both hard and digital form, has reported that e-books sales for its Kindle outnumbered sales of hardcover books in July 2010.
-According to a PwC forecast, total e-book sales revenue in 2018 will reach 8.7 billion U.S. dollars, representing more than a three-thousand-percent increase from a decade earlier.
-Furthermore, the number of e-book users in the U.S. is expected to grow from 89.05 million in 2015 to 112.05 million in 2020, not including readers of e-magazines and e-papers, also increasingly popular.
+In the United States, the e-books industry has grown tremendously in the past decade, primarily due to a higher supply and demand of e-book devices and applications, but also due to lower prices compared to hard copies, as well as ease of travel and storage.
+However, forecasts suggest that the number of e-book users in the U.S. is expected to fall from 92.64 million in 2015 to 88.45 million in 2021.

-In terms of e-book unit sales, a mere 10.03 million e-books were sold in 2008, but by 2013, higher demand for e-books escalated this value to more than 500 million units.
-Furthermore, many more e-books are available through American public libraries, which, since 2003, have an increasingly popular e-book lending model of both fiction and non-fiction titles for different audiences.
-However, despite the rise in e-book popularity, hard copy books were still the preferred choice for readers in 2014.
-Based on a survey, 46 percent of all respondents claimed to read only hard copy books, while only 6 percent of all respondents read only e-books.
-Unsurprisingly, the most prolific e-book readers are the Millennials (ages 18 to 29), which make up 37 percent of all digital book readers.
+Many e-books are available through American public libraries, which, since 2003, have an increasingly popular e-book lending model of both fiction and non-fiction titles for different audiences.
+However, despite the rise in e-book popularity, hard copy books were still the preferred choice for readers in 2015.
+Based on a survey, 47 percent of all respondents claimed to read only hard copy books, while only four percent of all respondents read only e-books.
+Unsurprisingly, the most prolific e-book readers are the Millennials (ages 18 to 29), which make up 35 percent of all digital book readers.